Riyad Mahrez: International career

 In October 2017, with Algeria's chances of reaching the 2018 FIFA World Cup already ended, Mahrez and his (at the time) Leicester teammate Islam Slimani were dropped from the national team, with coach Lucas Alcaraz selecting several new players.
 On 18 November 2018, in the 2019 Africa Cup of Nations qualifier Mahrez scored a brace in a 4–1 away victory against Togo, his first goal with the national team since 2017 Africa Cup of Nations to lead Algeria to qualify for the 2019 Africa Cup of Nations.

 In May 2019, he was named to Algeria's 23-man squad for the 2019 Africa Cup of Nations.
 By the decision of coach Djamel Belmadi, Mahrez was chosen to be captain of Algeria at the Africa Cup of Nations.
-Mahrez scored a 46-minute goal in a 2–1 win against Nigeria in the semi-finals of the competition.
+Mahrez scored a 96-minute goal in a 2–1 win against Nigeria in the semi-finals of the competition.
 Later on, Algeria managed to win the tournament which was their first since 1990.

 Mahrez captained Algeria at the delayed 2021 Africa Cup of Nations, held in January 2022.
 In December 2023, he was named in the 26-man squad for the 2023 Africa Cup of Nations.

 On 21 March 2025, Mahrez featured in his 100th international match in a 3–1 away victory over Botswana during the 2026 FIFA World Cup qualification.
 Later that year, on 9 October, he scored a goal in a 3–0 away victory against Somalia, which ensured his nation's qualification for the 2026 FIFA World Cup.
+In Algeria's second group-stage match against Jordan, he provided an assist in a 2–1 victory, becoming the oldest Algerian player to register a goal contribution at a World Cup at 35 years and 121 days.
+On 27 June, he scored his first World Cup goals, netting a brace in a 3–3 draw with Austria as his country qualified for the knockout stage.
+His two goals tied him with Salah Assad, Abdelmoumene Djabou and Islam Slimani as Algeria's joint top scorers in FIFA World Cup history.
+In addition, he was named Man of the Match and became the oldest Algerian to score at the World Cup, aged 35 years and 126 days.

+Following Algeria's 2–0 defeat to Switzerland in the Round of 32 of the 2026 World Cup, Mahrez announced his retirement from international football.